-If you leave your open doors and windows unattended, you could be letting in more than fresh air.
-A determined burglar can get through the smallest of open windows or slip through an open or unlocked door whilst you are out or even in another room.
+If you leave your open doors and windows open, you could be letting in more than fresh air.
+A determined burglar can get through the smallest of open windows or slip through an open or unlocked door whilst you are out or even in another room or in the garden.

 Properties with no security measures in place are five times more likely to be burgled than those with simple security measures.
 Good window locks and strong deadlocks on doors can make a big difference to deter a criminal from entering your property.

-Taking just a few steps can make a big difference to keeping your property safe from burglary.
-Here are a few tips that you may find useful:
+Here are just a few simple steps you can take to make a difference to keep your property safe from burglars:

 - Lock your doors and windows every time you leave the property – even if you’re just popping out for a few minutes.
 Remember to double-lock UPVC doors (lift handle and turn key)

 - Hide all keys, including vehicle keys, out of sight and away from doors

 - Install a visual burglar alarm and good outside lighting

 - Get a trusted neighbour to keep an eye on your property

 - Leave radios or lights in your property on a timer to make it appear occupied

 - Make sure fences around the property are in good condition